meta-learn/meta-learn.github.io/2020/index.md

 ## Live participation

 - Access the livestream on our virtual workshop page [here](https://neurips.cc/virtual/2020/protected/workshop_16141.html).
 - Join the poster sessions on gather.town: [Session 1](https://neurips.gather.town/app/eLVTscsoraKKHuLI/posterRoom0), [Session 2](https://neurips.gather.town/app/ahqPiPXgtuJF1JU7/posterRoom1), [Session 3](https://neurips.gather.town/app/DK1OFwX1bToEpTYi/posterRoom2).
-You can find the sessions for each paper in the list of accepted papers below.
+You can find the list of papers (and their placement) for each sessions in the [Poster sessions section](#poster-sessions) below.
 - Talk to us on [rocket.chat](https://neurips2020.rocket.chat/channel/meta-learning-99).

 <center>